contentauth/c2pa-python/tests/http_resolver/README.md

 ### Why http or why https

-The SDK does not pick the scheme to use, since it uses a URL it sees in the data and uses the protocol suggested by the URL (HTTP or HTTPS).
-It uses whatever the URL carries, and that URL comes from outside the SDK: the manifest's remote reference, the certificate's OCSP URL, the configured timestamp authority, or the DID.
+The SDK does not pick the scheme.
+It uses whatever the URL carries (HTTP or HTTPS).
+That URL comes from outside the SDK: the manifest's remote reference, the certificate's OCSP URL, the configured timestamp authority, or the DID.
 The scheme is a property of the endpoint, not a setting the application controls.

 Manifest fetches, timestamps, and `did:web` are normally `https`.
-OCSP is often plain `http`: an OCSP response is itself CMS-signed, so its integrity does not depend on TLS, and fetching revocation over `https` risks a circular dependency (validating a certificate would require validating the OCSP responder's own certificate first).
+OCSP is often plain `http`.
+An OCSP response is itself CMS-signed, so its integrity does not depend on TLS.
+Fetching revocation over `https` also risks a circular dependency: validating a certificate would require validating the OCSP responder's own certificate first.
 An `http` OCSP URL sitting next to `https` everywhere else is normal, not a downgrade.

 Because the URL can be tweaked (it can come from whatever asset a caller supplies), a custom resolver should reject schemes it does not expect before making any request.
 The two network-facing examples, `DebugHttpResolver` and `CachingHttpResolver`, reject any URL whose scheme is not `http`/`https` for this reason (`AlwaysFailResolver` makes no request, so it does not).
 See the host-filtering note under [What the SDK leaves to the resolver](#what-the-sdk-leaves-to-the-resolver).

 ## Notes on runtime

-The native library and the Python process must share a C runtime: buffers the HTTP resolver bridge allocates are freed on the native side with `libc::free`, so a native library built against a different C runtime (e.g. a static-musl `.so`) than the one the Python process loads will corrupt memory.
+The native library and the Python process must share a C runtime.
+The bridge allocates buffers that the native side frees with `libc::free`.
+A native library built against a different C runtime than the one the Python process loads (for example a static-musl `.so`) will corrupt memory.

 ## What traffic flows through a resolver (and when)